Playboy-Player/pytorch_dart/README.md

-# pytorch_dart
+# Pytorch_Dart

-A dart wrapper for Libtorch.

-Strive to provide an experience identical to [PyTorch](https://github.com/pytorch/pytorch).
+Pytorch_Dart is a dart wrapper for Libtorch,striving to provide an experience identical to [PyTorch](https://github.com/pytorch/pytorch).
 You can use it as an alternative to Numpy in your Dart/Flutter projects.

 **This package is experimental and APIs may change in the future**.